dougzilla32/AsyncCancellation/README.md

 * Tasks are manually added to the cancel context as they are created, and are automatically removed from the cancel context when their coroutine is resolved (i.e. the coroutine produces a result or an error).
 * The cancel context has a `cancel()` method that can be used to explicitly cancel all unresolved tasks.
 * The cancel context has a `timeout: TimeInterval` property for setting a timeout to cancel all unresolved tasks.
-* All unresolved tasks are immediately resolved with the error `AsyncError.cancelled` when `cancel()` is called on their cancel context.
-Unwinding the task and task cleanup happen in the background after the cancellation error is thrown.
+* When `cancel()` is called on a cancel context, all of its unresolved tasks are immediately resolved with the error `AsyncError.cancelled`.
+Unwinding and cleanup for the task happen in the background after the cancellation error is thrown.
-* The cancel context is thread safe, therefore the same instance can be used in multiple calls to `beginAsync` (large granularity)
+* The cancel context is thread safe, therefore the same instance can be used in multiple calls to `beginAsync` (course granularity)
-* The cancel context can produce cancel tokens for fine granularity of cancellation and timeouts.
+* The cancel context can produce cancel tokens for finer granularity of cancellation and timeouts.
 The cancel token can be used as a coroutine context, which will create a tree shaped cancellation structure (note: the cancel context is itself a cancel token)

 ### Examples